-- On the day of your edit be sure to do your hair and make-up as you always do, so you get a good picture of how you really look in your clothes.
+On the day you edit your closet, be sure to do your hair and make-up as you always do, so you get a good picture of how you really look in your clothes.

 Then dress in clothes that are super easy to change in and out of.

 Fill your favorite water bottle.
 Put on your favorite tunes.
 It’s go time!

 Before you start trying clothes on, do a pass through to find things you know should go.
 It doesn’t make much sense to try on clothes you know don’t fit.

 The same goes for clothes that don’t come close to working for your lifestyle.
 For example, the chance of ever wearing an old bridesmaid dress is pretty slim.

 You can also skip that suit you wore 25 years ago for your first job.
 Trust me on this!
 Styles have changed!
 (Chances are even if your suit is Chanel or Armani, it’s outdated even if it fits.
 Not sure?
 See below.)
 See?
 I’m saving your work already!

 Try on every garment to decide if it stays or goes!
 How else will you know if it’s worthy of its home in your closet?